 Heading Contents of Field Date The date at the time this report was generated.
 Date is in mm/dd/yy format.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup Menu.
+Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
 Time The time at the time this report was generated.
 Time is in 24-hour hh:mm format, where 8 a.m. is 08:00, noon is 12:00, 8 p.m. is 20:00, and midnight is 00:00.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup Menu.
+Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup menu.
 Battery The system battery voltage at the time this report was generated.
 Ambient Temp The ambient temperature at the time this report was generated.
 Temperature is in degrees Fahrenheit.
-Time Zone The time zone that is currently defined in the system setup.
-Valid values are Eastern, Central, Mountain, and Pacific.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu.
-Daylight Savings Time Whether daylight-saving time is to be observed or not.
-If disabled, all times throughout the year are in standard time.
-If enabled, all times between the second Sunday in March and the first Sunday in November are in daylight-saving time.
-All other times are in standard time.
-Section 4.0 - Serial Interface tells how to change this value using the Date and Time submenu of the Setup Menu.
+SICM Bd Rev The board revision of the 2300-110 SICM Board currently installed in the controller module.
 MP/KP The five-digit milepost/kilometer post of the site.
 Section 4.0 - Serial Interface tells how to change this value using the MP/KP submenu.
+Track The track designator of the site.
+For single-track sites, the value is Single.
+For double-track sites, valid values are North, South, East, West, Track 1, Track 2, Track 3, and Track 4.
+Section 4.0 - Serial Interface tells how to change this value using the Track Number submenu of the Setup menu.
 Track Dir The track direction of the site.
 Valid values are N/S (for north/south) and E/W (for east/west).
-Section 4.0 - Serial Interface tells how to change this value using the Track Number submenu of the Setup Menu.
-Track The track designator of the site.
-For single-track sites, the value is Single.
-For double-track sites, valid values are North, South, East, West, Main 1, Main 2, Main 3, and Middle.
-Section 4.0 - Serial Interface tells how to change this value using the Track Number submenu of the Setup Menu.
+Section 4.0 - Serial Interface tells how to change this value using the Track Number submenu of the Setup menu.
+AC Power Indicates current status of AC Power.
+Firmware Versions The version numbers of the firmware and their release dates, which are in mm/dd/yy format.
+This firmware resides on the processor modules.
 Alarm Settings The alarm parameters and limits as they are currently defined in the system setup.
-Section 4.0 - Serial Interface tells how to change these parameters and limits using the Alarm Settings menu of the Setup Menu.
-Equipment Equipment configuration as currently defined in the system setup.
-Section 4.0 - Serial Interface tells how to change this configuration using the Equipment Settings menu of the Setup Menu.
+Section 4.0 - Serial Interface tells how to change these parameters and limits using the Alarm Settings menu of the Setup menu.
+Equipment Settings Equipment configuration as currently defined in the system setup.
+Section 4.0 - Serial Interface tells how to change this configuration using the Equipment Settings menu of the Setup menu.
 Messages Message configuration as currently defined in the system setup.
-Section 4.0 - Serial Interface tells how to change this configuration using the Messages menu of the Setup Menu.
-Scanner Calibration Date Date and time each scanner was last calibrated.
-The autocalibration function maintains these fields.
+Section 4.0 - Serial Interface tells how to change this configuration using the Messages menu of the Setup menu.
+Network Settings Network configuration as currently defined in the system setup.
+Section 4.0 - Serial Interface tells how to change this configuration using the Network menu of the Setup menu.